-The course aims to strengthen the practical knowledge related to Immunology and Enzyme biology learn at School level and lay foundation for further learning of the subject through this course on Immunology and Enzyme Technology which is a prerequisite for higher courses in Biotechnology.
+The course aims to strengthen the practical knowledge related to Immunology and Enzyme

+Biotechnology.

-- 1. Collect data and update the experimental process insistently. - 2.
-Assess the procedure and outcomes of an experiment qualitatively and quantitatively. - 3.
+- 2. Assess the procedure and outcomes of an experiment qualitatively and quantitatively. - 3.
 Extend the scope of an experiment if or not results are as per expectation - 4.
 Communicate the process and outcomes of an experiment. - 5.
 Perform an experiment collaboratively and ethically

-DSE Course (BIO7105P) Elective BIO.
+Elective BIO.
 Lab-2: Immunology and Enzyme Technology Lab (Practical) (Credit: 2; Hours: 60)

 - 1. Prepare stained blood film and identify different types of blood cells.
 Draw well labeled diagram of cells observed. - 2.
 Enumerate the total RBC counting in your own blood. - 3.
-Determine the blood group of your own blood.

-- 4. Demonstrate the haemolysis and crenation in RBCs. - 5.
+Determine the blood group of your own blood. - 4.
+Demonstrate the haemolysis and crenation in RBCs. - 5.
 Prepare a slide of blood showing the formation of haemin crystals.
 Write the procedure and make the diagram of the crystals seen. - 6.
 Determine the clotting time of your own blood. - 7.
 Demonstrate the enzyme activity of peroxidase in given sample. - 8.
 Demonstrate the enzyme activity of dehydrogenase in given sample.